Frequently Asked Questions About Fair Use and Classroom Teaching

 No, it would not be permissible to put these same materials on a website, as access to them would be open (not protected by password) and there would be no time limitations.

-May I link to articles, ebook chapters, or films from the Library's databases in my Moodle course?
+May I link to articles, ebook chapters, or films from the Library's databases in my Canvas course?

 Yes.
 This use is permitted by the database vendors, who have already paid the copyright fee.
 Use a database-generated persistent link.
 (Do not save PDFs and upload those to your course as this constitutes reproducing the material, rather than linking to it.)